partigabor/aromatica-old/database/output/md/anise_gen.md

 bibFile = "static/files/bibliography.json"
 +++

+The seed-like fruits of a Mediterranean herb, also known as aniseed, related to fennel, see also star anise.

-Liquorice-flavored seeds, used medicinally and in cooking and liquors, also known as aniseed, related to fennel, see also star anise.
+, also known as aniseed, related to fennel, see also star anise.

+According to WordNet: Liquorice-flavored seeds, used medicinally and in cooking and liquors.

 Anise (*Pimpinella anisum* L.) is a culinary and beverages spice from the *Apiaceae* family,[^powo] originating in the region(s) of E. Mediterranean; W. Asia; Asia MinorIt is used for its fruit and oil and leaf, primarily for pastries, candies, liquors.
 Its aroma is described as licorice-like, sweet, with a heat index of 1.[^ucla_medicinal_2002]

 |English|Arabic|Chinese|Hungarian|
 |-------|------|-------|---------|